letoram/tui-bindings/lua/doc/lua-tui.md

-    bool multiline (false)  : if linefeed should act as completing readline. int anchor_row (0)      : start from top (>0) or bottom (<0) where the contents will be drawn. bool tab_input          : is the tab key/character permitted or used for completion.
+    bool multiline (false)  : if linefeed should act as completing readline. int anchor_row (0)      : start from top (>0) or bottom (<0) where the contents will be drawn. bool tab_input          : is the tab key/character permitted or used for completion. bool forward_mouse      : allow other mouse input event handlers to be exposed

 If the anchor row is set to 0, the widget will not try to automatically position and calculate boundary using anchor and margins.
 Instead the caller is expected to manually